yulemd/yulemd/README.md

 - 👋 Hi, I’m Yurii
-- 👀 I’m interested in coding and QA
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning QA and front-end development
+- 🌱 I’m currently learning front-end development
 - 💞️ I’m looking for the best way to become a coder
 - 📫 How to reach me: yulemd@gmail.com